ocstringham/oliverstringham/content/blog/data-science-tutorials/2021-07-26-working-with-postgresql-and-postgis-sql-database-tutorial/index.markdown

 ## Creating Schemas

 Before we can store our data in a table(s), we need to first create a schema and then create tables.
 I’m interested in working with US census data, which is publicly available, so let’s create a schema to eventually have tables with this data.
+I will demonstrate two ways to create schemas: using pgAmin 4 (a GUI for postgres) and using R.

 ### Using pgAdmin 4 to Create Schemas